What are the 5 Scrum Events

 5 Scrum Events

 Scrum is structured around five key events that help teams manage their work efficiently and effectively.
-Understanding and properly implementing these events is crucial for the success of any Scrum team.
+Understanding and properly managing these events is crucial for the success of any Scrum team.
+These events are fundamental to the Scrum Workflow.
 Here are the five essential Scrum Events:

 1) The Sprint